litongjiangmedai/hms-empathy-ai-2025/README.md

 - **Clinical Medicine & Patient Care**
 - **Health Policy, Law, and Technology Regulation**

-It is conducted under the mentorship of faculty at **Harvard Medical School**, contributing to ongoing discussions on the **ethical deployment of AI in healthcare**.
+It is conducted under the mentorship at **Harvard Medical School**, contributing to ongoing discussions on the **ethical deployment of AI in healthcare**.

 ---